Dhankhar-Kharge letter war: Cong chief says 'answer may not lie in a discussion', MPs' suspension was premeditated | Politics

 - India

-It was the mass suspension of MPs that was ''premeditated'' and ''weaponised'' by the ruling party to sabotage Parliamentary practices, Congress chief Mallikarjun Kharge alleged on Saturday, hitting back at Rajya Sabha Chairman Jagdeep Dhankhar.
+It was the mass suspension of MPs that was ''premeditated'' and ''weaponised'' by the ruling party to sabotage Parliamentary practices, Congress chief Mallikarjun Kharge has alleged, hitting back at Rajya Sabha Chairman Jagdeep Dhankhar.

 In his letter on Saturday, Dhankar had also said, ''We need to move ahead'', and invited the Leader of Opposition in Rajya Sabha for an interaction on December 25 ''or a time of your convenience'' at his official residence.